 “Flagler County has created a healthier business climate over the past few years and we are fortunate that our elected officials understand what it takes to keep moving in the right direction,” said FPLI Committee Chairman Lea Stokes.
 “It is important, however, that we continue identifying, cultivating and encouraging the next generation of public leaders.
 FPLI is offered to ‘build a bench’ of people who are willing and qualified to serve in future leadership roles.”

 The Flagler County Chamber is a nonpartisan 501c6 organization that does not endorse or support candidates for office.
-The Chamber operates this nonpartisan educational program through its 501c3, the Flagler Chamber Foundation.
-Thanks to support from generous community and business sponsors including TECO Energy, this program is offered to aspiring candidates at no cost, as long as they are not incumbents and have not yet declared or filed.
+The Chamber operates this candidate education program through its 501c3, the Flagler Chamber Foundation.
+Thanks to support from generous community and business sponsors including Disney, Publix, TECO Energy, and the Florida Chamber, this program is offered to aspiring candidates at no cost, as long as they are not incumbents and have not yet declared or filed.
 Ten to 12 applicants will be selected to participate and all applicants must complete and return the application (found here)

 With more than 725 members, the Flagler County Chamber of Commerce is one of the largest member-based organizations in Flagler County.
 The Chamber has served and supported its community since 1962 with a mission of engaging, promoting and sustaining a thriving business climate in Flagler County.
 For more information, call 386.437.0106, or visit www.flaglerchamber.org.